callous-youth/RPG/README.md

-# Reweighted Proxy Guidance

-Official code release for:

-**Past as Prior: Reweighted Proxy Guidance for Stable Adversarial Training**
+# Code for ICASSP 2026 Paper, "Past as Prior: Reweighted Proxy Guidance for Stable Adversarial Training"

-Accepted to ICASSP 2026.

 This repository implements Reweighted Proxy Guidance (RPG), a history-guided adversarial training framework that uses the immediately preceding model as a proxy prior.
 RPG can be combined with both single-step and multi-step adversarial training, including Fast-AT, Fast-AT-GA, Fast-BAT, and PGD-AT.